HomesAce logoHomesAce

 Long Composite Lifespan

-Composite and PVC decking last 25 to 50 years with manufacturer warranties to match.
-Pressure-treated wood lasts 15 to 25 years with annual maintenance, cedar lasts 20 to 30.
+Composite and PVC decking may last 25 to 50 years, while pressure-treated wood may last 15 to 25 years and cedar may last 20 to 30 years, depending on product, climate, installation, and maintenance.

 15 Days Faster